Chanirulk/Awwwards-remake-DIABLA/README.md

-# This Website was crafted by - @chaniru.lk - Instagram!
+# This Website was crafted by - @chaniru.lk - Instagram!!
 ![Scrrenshot](./src/components/img/screenshot.png)
 # About the AUTHOR